 After we read, it was time to get down to crafting!

-Give your child a sheet of watercolor paper, a ruler, and an NON-WASHABLE (really important) black crayon.
+Give your child a sheet of watercolour paper, a ruler, and wax based crayon (really important) black crayon.
 Regular Crayola crayons will work, just not the washable variety made for younger children.
 Show your child how to draw criss-cross straight lines on their paper to make the outlines of “panes” of stained glass.
 They’ll need to press down very hard and make a dark black line.
 Feel free to darken up any lines that you need to.

 Next, it’s time to paint!
-Mix your liquid watercolors to be very vibrant.
-We used equal parts water and liquid watercolor.
-Your children will paint each section, trying to make adjacent squares different colors.
-The crayon will (mostly) keep the watercolor from bleeding into other sections.
+Mix your liquid watercolours to be very vibrant.
+We used equal parts water and liquid watercolour.
+Your children will paint each section, trying to make adjacent squares different colours.
+The crayon will (mostly) keep the watercolour from bleeding into other sections.
 Set the paper aside to dry.

 Turn Your Artwork Into A Butterfly

 Print a copy of a butterfly wing.
 We used this one from Clip Art And Crafts to make a nice large butterfly.
 Cut out the wing and then trace it two times onto the back of your watercoloured paper.
 Be sure to flip the template over after you trace it once so that you have a right and left wing.
 We learned that lesson the hard way and ended up with 2 identical wings (we repainted the reverse side of one wing to fix the problem).
 Cut out the wings.

 Your child can outline the wing in black crayon if they’d like.
 It makes a nice edge.